T

 Groceries & self-catering

-• Smaller organic food stores and health food shops, often found in neighborhoods like Nørrebro and Vesterbro, offer a curated selection of vegan staples and specialty items.
+• Smaller organic food stores, often found in neighborhoods like Nørrebro and Vesterbro, usually have a good selection of vegan staples and specialty items.

 Practical tips